kaintels/kaintels.github.io/_pages/about.md

 My research topics of interest include, but are not limited to:

+- Graph signal processing
-- Explainable knowledge graph embbedding
+  - time-varying graph mode decomposition
-  - healthcare, cyber security, bibliography
+  - causality
+  - domain adaption
 - Information extraction
   - relationship extraction
-- AI for biomedical signal processing
-  - mode decomposition